-Disclaimers The content and views expressed on this website do not necessarily reflect the views or policies of the contributory organizations or the United Nations Environment Program (UNEP) and neither do they imply any endorsement.
-The designations employed and the presentation of material on this website do not imply the expression of any opinion whatsoever on the part of UNEP concerning the legal status of any country, territory or city or its authorities, or concerning the delimitation of its frontiers and boundaries.
+Disclaimers The content and views expressed in this publication do not necessarily reflect the views or policies of the contributory organizations or the United Nations Environment Program (UNEP) and neither do they imply any endorsement.
+The designations employed and the presentation of material in this publication do not imply the expression of any opinion whatsoever on the part of UNEP concerning the legal status of any country, territory or city or its authorities, or concerning the delimitation of its frontiers and boundaries.
 Mention of a commercial company or product in this publication does not imply the endorsement of UNEP.